 Avi is fluent in English, Hebrew, Persian and conversational in Spanish.

-Julio Chàvez is the overseas liaison and helps with the fostering of communal ties in the local villages GGHTx operates in.
+Julio Chàvez is the Latin American director of ASSADE and helps with the fostering of communal ties in the local villages GGHTx operates in.

 Julio – by trade – is a civil engineer who has a deep love for helping people in any way he can.
 He is passionate about public health and creating change, which led him to become the director and project development manager for clinic ASSADE in Guatemala which, in partnership with DOCARE, is a clinic home to approximately 32,000 people, most of whom are indigenous farmers with very low incomes.